 Who can be a donor?

 Virtually anyone regardless of age, race or gender can become an organ and tissue donor.
 Donors are usually healthy people who have suffered a life-ending trauma and are declared dead.
-Medical eligibility depends on many factors and determined after the donor's death.
+Medical eligibility depends on many factors and is determined after the donor's death.

 Are there costs associated with organ and tissue donation?

 There is no cost to the donor's family or estate.
 Gift of Hope covers all costs associated with the donation.
 Organ donation is a gift; it is illegal in the United States to buy or sell organs or tissue.

 Does my religion support organ and tissue donation?

 Most religious groups support donation as the highest gesture of humanitarianism.
 Some religions have passed resolutions or adopted positions that encourage people to seriously consider donation and plan accordingly.

 Donors are treated with great dignity and respect throughout the donation process.
 Skilled surgeons and medical professionals recover organs and tissue in a surgical procedure that does not interfere with customary funeral arrangements.
 Open-casket visitation, burial and cremation all can occur.

 Organs must be removed as soon as possible after death has been declared to maintain the viability of the organs.
 Tissue may be removed within 12 to 24 hours after death.

 How long can organs and tissue survive before transplantation?